Scoping a Crypto Accounting Engagement: Volume, Complexity, Access (2026)

 Historical state is the swing factor

-A client with clean, previously reconciled books is a maintenance engagement; a client with years of unreconciled multi-chain history is a clean-up project that often dwarfs the ongoing work and must be scoped and priced as a separate remediation phase.
+A client with clean, previously reconciled books is a maintenance engagement.
+A client with years of unreconciled multi-chain history is a clean-up project that often dwarfs the ongoing work and must be scoped and priced as a separate remediation phase.
 Treating a large clean-up as routine onboarding is the most common scoping error.

 Data access is a scope factor